Navy: History

-Throughout the 18th century the Royal Navy gradually gained ascendancy over the French Navy, with victories in the War of Spanish Succession (1701–1714), inconclusive battles in the War of Austrian Succession (1740–1748), victories in the Seven Years' War (1754–1763), a partial reversal during the American War of Independence (1775–1783), and consolidation into uncontested supremacy during the 19th century from the Battle of Trafalgar in 1805.
-These conflicts saw the development and refinement of tactics which came to be called the line of battle.
+Throughout the 18th century the Royal Navy gradually gained ascendancy over the French Navy, with victories in the War of the Spanish Succession (1701–1714), inconclusive battles in the War of the Austrian Succession (1740–1748), victories in the Seven Years' War (1754–1763), a partial reversal during the American War of Independence (1775–1783), and consolidation into uncontested supremacy during the 19th century from the Battle of Trafalgar in 1805.
+These conflicts saw the development and refinement of tactics that came to be called the line of battle.

 The next stage in the evolution of naval warfare was the introduction of metal plating along the hull sides.
 The increased mass required steam-powered engines, resulting in an arms race between armor and weapon thickness and firepower.
 The first armored vessels, the French Gloire and British HMS Warrior, made wooden vessels obsolete.
 Another significant improvement came with the invention of the rotating turrets, which allowed the guns to be aimed independently of ship movement.
 The battle between CSS Virginia and USS Monitor during the American Civil War (1861–1865) is often cited as the beginning of this age of maritime conflict.
 The Russian Navy was considered the third strongest in the world on the eve of the Russo-Japanese War, which turned to be a catastrophe for the Russian military in general and the Russian Navy in particular.
 Although neither party lacked courage, the Russians were defeated by the Japanese in the Battle of Port Arthur, which was the first time in warfare that mines were used for offensive purposes.
 The warships of the Baltic Fleet sent to the Far East were lost in the Battle of Tsushima.
 A further step change in naval firepower occurred when the United Kingdom launched HMS Dreadnought in 1906, but naval tactics still emphasized the line of battle.

 The first practical military submarines were developed in the late 19th century and by the end of World War I had proven to be a powerful arm of naval warfare.
-During World War II, Nazi Germany's submarine fleet of U-boats almost starved the United Kingdom into submission and inflicted tremendous losses on U.S. coastal shipping.
+During World War II, Nazi Germany's submarine fleet of U-boats attempted to starve the United Kingdom into submission and inflicted tremendous losses on U.S. coastal shipping.
 The German battleship Tirpitz, a sister ship of Bismarck, was almost put out of action by miniature submarines known as X-Craft.
 The X-Craft severely damaged her and kept her in port for some months.